How to Create rules in Outlook to manage inbox efficiently?

 Step 1: Select Mail from Navigation Pane

-Step 2: Click Tools Menu from Ribbon
+Step 2: Click the Tools Menu from Ribbon

 Outlook 2010: